SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If github is too complicated, you can download the files from the google drive folder here: https://drive.google.com/drive/folders/1df_Uj1Gv3KbeVLcosL4qO-7g97mXSBZN?usp=drive_link

+Doing this digitally saves time and effort at the end of recruitments, and minimizes compilation errors and errors throughout the process ho

 [Round 3 in 2023](https://docs.google.com/spreadsheets/d/1M2WkJ_aRrPAt8rKpz8pQXULVlVxOX8AjUCiqUCWwl28/edit?pli=1#gid=1593421135)
 round 3 in 2023